MNGlobalInvest/MN-GLOBAL-INVESTMENT-HOLDINGS/README.md

 These constraints are structural and non-negotiable.

-### 3.1 Bitcoin-Exclusive Monetary Domain
+### 3.1 Bitcoin-Core-Aligned Reserve

-MN Global operates within a strictly **Bitcoin-exclusive monetary domain**.
+MN Global operates with a strictly **Bitcoin-core-aligned reserve**.

-- Treasury holds **Bitcoin only**
+- Holds **Bitcoin only**
 - No fiat reserves
 - No stablecoins
 - No altcoins
 - No derivatives, hedging instruments, or synthetic yield products

 **Bitcoin serves as:**
 - Unit of account
-- Treasury reserve
+- Reserve capital
-- Long-term capital base
+- Long-term operational base

 This constraint is enforced by design and cannot be relaxed.